flavian-jumba/requirement-analysis/README.md

 - **Requirement Validation**
   This final activity ensures that the documented requirements accurately reflect stakeholder needs and expectations.
 Validation techniques include reviews, walkthroughs, and prototyping to confirm that the requirements are correct and achievable.

+# Types of Requirements

+## Functional Requirements

+Functional requirements define the specific behaviors, functionalities, and operations of the system.
+They describe what the system should do and how it should respond to particular inputs.
+Examples for the booking management project include:

+- **User Registration and Login**
+  Users must be able to register an account and log in to access their booking history and manage reservations.

+- **Search Functionality**
+  Customers should be able to search for hotels based on various criteria such as location, price range, and amenities.

+- **Booking Process**
+  The system must allow users to select a hotel, choose dates, and complete the booking process, including payment processing.

+- **Admin Dashboard**
+  Hotel managers should have access to an admin dashboard to manage hotel listings, view bookings, and update availability.

+- **Notifications**
+  The system should send notifications to customers and managers regarding booking confirmations, cancellations, and special offers.

+## Non-functional Requirements

+Non-functional requirements specify the quality attributes, system performance, and constraints under which the system must operate.
+They describe how the system performs its functions.
+Examples for the booking management project include:

+- **Performance**
+  The system should handle up to 10,000 concurrent users with a response time of less than 2 seconds for search queries.

+- **Scalability**
+  The architecture must support horizontal scaling to accommodate increased traffic during peak booking seasons.

+- **Security**
+  User data must be encrypted, and the system must comply with data protection regulations (e.g., GDPR) to ensure user privacy.

+- **Usability**
+  The user interface should be intuitive and easy to navigate, ensuring that users can complete bookings with minimal effort.

+- **Availability**
+  The system should maintain 99.9% uptime to ensure that users can access the booking platform at any time.